 Japan has lower tariffs on hard liquor than just about any other country, and you can buy excellent bourbon and scotch for less than what you’d pay in the United States or Scotland.

-Parting Tips for Eating Well in Japan
+Parting Tips for Eating Vegan in Japan

 If you can’t read Japanese, the Google Translate app is a godsend.
 As I mentioned earlier, most Japanese food seems to gratuitously contain tiny amounts of fish or pork.
 I can’t tell you how many times I’ve pointed my phone’s camera at the ingredients list of what appeared to be a Level 5 Vegan dish, and had Google Translate reveal bonito flakes or chopped pork.